MarekZdun/godot-scene-manager/README.md

 # Scene Manager(Godot 4.1 version)

 A Scene Manager for [Godot Engine](https://godotengine.org/).
+Looking for a Godot 3.5 version?
+[See godot 3.5 branch](https://github.com/MarekZdun/godot-scene-manager/tree/3.5).

 ## 📄 Features
 A manager whose task is to change scenes using a separate thread to load the new scene.